- That '70s Show:

 - Another "News of the Future" sketch predicted the fall of the Berlin Wall in 1989, down to naming the year.

 - This 1976 interview with Star Trek TOS actors DeForest Kelley, Walter Koenig and James Doohan had them discussing potential storylines for Star Trek films.
-Kelley mentions having "the crew encountering Jesus Christ in space, and finding out that Christ is actually Lucifer", which is much like the plot of Star Trek V. It's either this trope or a "Funny Aneurysm" Moment.
+Kelley mentions having "the crew encountering Jesus Christ in space, and finding out that Christ is actually Lucifer", which is much like the plot of Star Trek V.

 - With airlines cutting costs by cutting things like free meals, this sketch from The Carol Burnett Show seems eerily prophetic.